opb/laravel-txtlocal/README.md

 1. HTTP POST endpoint for incoming TxtLocal messagebox.
 (Txtlocal service which allows an SMS to be received by them and the details POSTed to a URL specified by you)
 2. Send SMS function through TxtLocal API using cURL
+3. Check the balance of SMS/MMS credits left on the account

 ###Installation